 I realize this sounds like a shameless plug to sell our products, but in reality, buying packages of cheap, flimsy panties and boxers is exactly what has gotten us into the climate mess we’re facing today.
 Fast fashion pumps 1.2 billion tons of carbon dioxide into our air each year.
 This is the gas responsible for warming up our planet, killing off species, increasing the amount of hurricanes and contributing to more devastating wildfires than ever before.
 Believe it or not, that cheap underwear is a big part of the problem…

-Cheap underwear is fast fashion and anyone who thinks a pair of panties or boxers should cost a buck or two is ignoring the truth and supporting an industry that is killing us and our planet.
+Cheap underwear is fast fashion and anyone who thinks a pair of panties or boxers should cost a buck or two is ignoring the truth and supporting an industry that is killing us and the planet.

 Our definition of a “Sustainable” garment is one that will be worn more than 30 times.